rubymonsters/speakerinnen_liste/README.md

 1. Clone the repository: `git clone git@github.com:rubymonsters/speakerinnen_liste.git` and access the folder: `cd speakerinnen_liste`.
 (If you have cloned the repository before and there is still an .env file, delete it.)
 2. Copy the file `database.yml.sample` and name it `database.yml` inside the config folder.
 (The sample-file is a placeholder showing the standard usecase.
 The file `database.yml` is for individual usage and changes and is ignored by git.)
 3. If you don't have Docker Engine installed, please download it [here](https://docs.docker.com/install) for your operating system.
-4. Run `make setup` (builds images, installs gems, creates and migrates the datasase).
+4. Run `make setup` (builds images, installs gems, creates and migrates the database).
 5. Run `make seed` (seeds database with example profiles and indexes them in Elasticsearch).

 ## Local development with Docker (default)